sapphi-red/parallel-js-plugin-experiment/research-for-design.md

 Examples:

 - `VitePluginSvelteStats` in `@sveltejs/vite-plugin-svelte`
-  - It needs to aggregate the data among all threads.
+  - It needs to aggregate the data across all threads.
 - `browserMapCache` in `@rollup/plugin-node-resolve`
   - This can be simply be thread safe if it gets the actual value when the cache didn't have a value.
-Another way is to use module `meta`.
+Another way is to use the module `meta`.
 - `currentlyResolving` in `@rollup/plugin-commonjs`
   - I guess it's not thread safe.
 I have to read the commonjs plugin further to understand how it's used.